SuperOfficeDocs/superoffice-docs/docs/email/inbox.md

 **How to add the feature?**

-We made that feature General Available (iow. not in Pilot) with SuperOffice 10.0.3.
+We made that feature General Available with SuperOffice 10.0.3.

 **Online:**
 Enabled.
 Next time you log in to your Microsoft 365 (Microsoft® Exchange Online) email account in SuperOffice Inbox - you will be redirected to Microsoft for authentication.